Irinotecan Liposome (Onivyde™)

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

-This medication may cause interstitial lung disease, which is a scarring and stiffening of the lung tissue.
+- Lung Changes: This medication may cause interstitial lung disease, which is a scarring and stiffening of the lung tissue.
 Call your healthcare provider right away if you have new or worsening shortness of breath, cough, wheezing or difficulty breathing.